legobeat/docs/protocol/attestations.md

 - Carol says Bob with a rating of 4
 - Alice attests Bob with a rating of 1

-Now let's assign a unique identifier for each peer:
-Alice = 1
-Bob = 2
-Carol = 3

-The structure of the signature:
+The structure of the attestation:
 ```rust
 struct Attestation<F: FieldExt> {
     about: F,